gupta121nancy-code/Induction-/README.md

   In Morning, there is a Proficiency Test for us which is monitored by our seniors.
 After that we had a break and then all students of CSE and IT again assembled in Auditorium.
 There we had an interactive session with a Reputed and Honourable Personality named _Dr.Jaswinder Singh_.
 He proves that science and mathematics is very interesting and simple to handle.
 He familiarised with many new Mathematical tricks and then _Dr.
 Arshdeep Sir_ gave a really noteable and important about food.
 Then our seniors gave a session about Causmic Club.
 It's really a Learning and Inspiring Day for me.

 # Day 3: _About Universal Human Values and Github_
+   We all CSE n IT students again assembled In Auditorium for another interactive sessions with Inspiring and Honourable Characters.
+There, Dr. Priya Darshni Madam introduce about _Universal Human Values_ which really means in our life.